 These specialties can be narrowed down even further, for instance, a business coach could specialize in blogging, direct sales, time management, marketing, technology, sales, and so on.

 There are four different ways to start your coaching career.
 First, you can complete a training course or go to college and get a degree.
 Many training programs only take six weeks to a few months to complete, and they can cost as little as $900.00 or as much as $10,000.00.
-Of course, if you decide to go the college route, it will be more expensive and take longer period of time.
+Of course, if you decide to go the college route, it will be more expensive and take a longer period of time.

 The second way to become a coach is through experience.
 In fact, Nathalie Lussier did just that.
 She started a blog called, Real Foods Witch, which quickly grew to over 750,000 visitors a year.
 With this success, readers and clients were asking her how she did it … so she launched a digital strategy business to coach clients in technology and online marketing.